mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 [Connection String Spec tests](../connection-string/tests).

 ### Prose Tests
-* Test #1: The driver should not throw an error when given a SRV record that only contains the name of the domain and the TLD.
+* Test #1: The driver should not throw an error when given a valid SRV record that only contains the name of the domain and the TLD.

   * Stub external DNS resolution to always pass (ex: `dns.lookup`).